 Whether you’re an undergraduate or graduate student, private loan servicers will typically require a credit check.
 If approved, your interest rate will be determined by your creditworthiness.
 And if your application is denied, you can reapply with a co-signer who has excellent credit to strengthen your approval odds.
 Keep in mind that they will also be responsible for the loan until it’s paid in full.

 Refinancing your student loans may make them easier to manage.
 But is it a good move for your credit score?
-If you’ve struggled to manage multiple loan payments each month, it may be a worthwhile maneuver to minimize the risk of credit damage from late payments.
+If you’ve struggled to keep up with multiple monthly payments, it may be a good idea to reduce your risk of credit damage and go ahead and make one single payment.

 Reach out to your student loan servicer promptly at the first sign of financial distress.
 You may qualify for a payment arrangement that allows you to minimize damage to your credit score until you get back on track.

-Federal student loan servicers extend income-based repayment plans that reduce your monthly obligations to help make loan payments more affordable.
+The federal government offers income-based repayment plans that make payments more affordable for student loan borrowers.
 You can also apply for a deferment or forbearance to be relieved from payments for an extended period.

 Private student loan servicers don’t offer income-based repayment plans, but you may qualify for a deferment or forbearance.
 Some also allow you to change your due date or reduce your loan payment for a few months.
 It’s best to call the loan servicer to explore your options.